stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Options:**

 * `--id <CONTRACT_ID>` — Contract ID to invoke
-* `--is-view` — Do not sign and submit transaction
+* `--is-view` — View the result simulating and do not sign and submit transaction

   Possible values: `true`, `false`